Gautamji/kapeesh.in/content/pages/index.md

       generative AI and cutting-edge technologies, we craft tailored solutions that bring your vision to life.
-Whether you’re looking to enhance your web presence, automate processes, or create immersive digital experiences, we’re here to guide you through every step.
+Whether you’re looking to enhance your web presence, automate processes, or create immersive digital experiences, we’re here to help you through every step.
     actions:
       - label: Get started
         altText: ''